pablohdzvizcarra/my-software-developer-career/README.md

 Design patterns are difficult and so is the oop.

 ### Day 656: Java start project
-Creating a user auth system
+Creating a user auth system.

+### Day 657: Java
+Learning about service and controller layers.